 Day of Service

 Our annual “Day of Service” causes are nominated and voted upon by firm employees from among a list of organizations curated by the JEDI Group.
 On occasion, our Day of Service provides the opportunity to collaborate with The Sustainability Group on their efforts, as climate change has greatly impacted underserved communities.
 Our involvement ranges from shelter builds, food service at shelters, food bank drive and organization, to assembling care packages. park cleanup and neighborhood beautification.
 In 2020, we held a virtual day of service, assembling hygiene kits for our most vulnerable neighbors in the safety of our own homes.

-Our annual giving drive benefits local non-profits that specifically work to raise up underrepresented communities of color.
-Each office selects three organizations that they are passionate about, drumming up support over the course of the month-long drive.
-When we collectively reach our firmwide goal, Steinberg Hart matches employee donations 1:1.
-In 2020, we collectively raised $30,000 in support of organizations such as Community Coalition, ACE Mentorship, Girl’s Garage, and Second Harvest of Silicon Valley.
+Our annual giving drive benefits non-profits that specifically work to raise up underrepresented communities of color.
+Each office selects three local organizations that they are passionate about, drumming up support over the course of the month-long drive.
+When we reach our firmwide goal, Steinberg Hart matches employee donations 1:1.
+Since 2020, we collectively raised nearly $60,000 in support of organizations such as Community Coalition, ACE Mentorship, Girl’s Garage, and Second Harvest of Silicon Valley.

 Being a part of the JEDI group has by far been one of the most meaningful experiences in my professional career.
 This employee-led movement has had a profound impact on office culture for the better, both on our efforts externally and internally.
 We have raised the firm's cultural awareness, creating opportunities for more meaningful connections between our team members and with our communities.